SDG 3: Good health and well-being

 (September 2017, BR) To raise awareness for hearing loss prevention, the renowned University of Medical Sciences of São Paulo organizes an annual “Silence Walk” on September 27th, one day after Brazil’s National Day of Hearing Impairment.
 Bringing local communities closer to topics related to hearing loss, Sivantos volunteers participate in the three-hours walk.
 Altogether, the event had more than 500 visitors and gained attention from Brazilian news outlets.

-(September 2017, CN) The goal of our charitable activation called “Signia Colorful Sound” is that people living in the western region of China can have better access to hearing care and treatment.
-The cash donation will be used towards education and rehabilitation, and will benefit more than 300 impoverished children living with hearing loss.
+The goal is that people living in the western region of China have better access to hearing care and treatment.
+The cash donation will be used toward education and rehabilitation, and will benefit more than 300 impoverished children living with hearing loss.
 The donated hearing aids will be provided to adults in the region.
 Sivantos has been cooperating with the CFDP since 1997.

 What is even more impressive?
 Seeing how our employees engage in their communities, proving that people in the hearing care industry genuinely strive to improve lives wherever they can.
 Here, a couple examples:

-(March 2018, IN) The country has an estimated 18 million street children who have no access to basic necessities such as food, shelter, healthcare, or education.
+(March 2017, IN) The country has an estimated 18 million street children who have no access to basic necessities such as food, shelter, healthcare, or education.
 Subbarao Boppana, Global IT Organization at Sivantos and based in Piscataway, USA, took a small step in helping these children by initiating “Miles for Smiles 2017”.

 With the support from colleagues at Sivantos locations across the globe and friends outside our organization, a considerable sum of US$ 3,475 was raised during a two-week campaign.
 Miles for Smiles 2017 ended with finishing the New York City Half Marathon on March 19th.